BelfrySCAD/BOSL2/WRITING_DOCS.md

 //   foo(foo, flee, flie, [qux])
 // Description: Short description.
 // Description:
 //   A longer, multi-line description.
-//   All description blocks are added together.
+If multiple description blocks exist,
-//   You _can_ use *markdown* notation as well.
+//   they are all are added together.
+You can use most *markdown* notation
-//   You can have paragraph breaks by having a
+//   as well.
+You can have paragraph breaks by having a line with just a
-//   line with just a period, like this:
+//   period, like this:
 //   .
 //   You can end multi-line blocks by un-indenting the next
 //   line, or by using a comment with no spaces like this: